 • Service at the registered office.
 The demand must be delivered to the company’s registered office address (as shown on Companies House), or by personal service on an officer of the company.
 Service by post is usually acceptable; email is not, without prior agreement.

 The 21-day period runs from proper service.
 Days are calendar days, not business days.
-If day 21 falls on a weekend or bank holiday, the presumption of insolvency still crystallises on that date.
-Count your days from the service date, not from when your directors first saw the document.
+If day 21 falls on a weekend or bank holiday, the presumption still takes effect on that date, meaning the creditor is entitled from then on to treat your company as unable to pay its debts.

 Immediate Risks for Directors If a Statutory Demand Is Ignored